About Units, Skills Sets & Qualifications

 11) The AISC approved unit of competency, skill set, or qualification is then made public on training.gov.au

-12) The department may, in line with a decision of the AISC, commission work to review existing, or develop new, training package content without the need for an industry proposal and/or business case.
+12) The Department may, in line with a decision of the AISC, commission work to review existing or develop new, training package content without the need for an industry proposal and/or Case for Change.